Tran Huu Dung

-Tran Huu Dung (Vietnamese : Trần Hữu Dũng) (1946 — 2023) was a professor of economics at Wright State University in Dayton, Ohio.
+Tran Huu Dung (Vietnamese: Trần Hữu Dũng; 1946–2023) was a professor of economics at Wright State University in Dayton, Ohio.
 He was a specialist in the economies of East Asia, particularly Vietnam.

-For more than twenty years, Dung (pronounced Zung) was also the managing editor of the popular web portal Arts & Letters Daily.
+For more than twenty years, Dung (pronounced Zung) was also the managing editor of the web portal Arts & Letters Daily.

 He received a Ph.D. in economics from Syracuse University in 1978.